HCPhy/CoherentError_Stabilizer/README.md

 This is the code for stabilizer simulation on the quantum coherent error phase transitions.

+For the computations of
+Liu, Hanchen, and Xiao Chen.
+"Coherent error induced phase transition." arXiv preprint arXiv:2506.00650 (2025).

 This simulation code contains three aspects of stabilizer simulations.
 1. The change of logical stabilizers.
 2. The change of coherent quantum informations.